-• Entry forms will be accepted from January 1st to May 16th – Note that no submissions will be accepted before or after this date.
-This does not mean that the film has to be completed by this date.
+• Entry forms will be accepted from January 1st to June 1 – Note that no submissions will be accepted after this date.
+This does not mean that the film has to be completed by this Janary 1st.
 You may submit your entries at any time before this, but they will not be acknowledged until the start of the season.

-• Machinimas released after 11:59pm PST of June 1st will nott be accepted.
+• Machinimas released after 11:59pm PST of June 1st will not be accepted.

 • Your machinima must be uploaded to YouTube* by June 1st as we’ll no longer accept late projects (if, for some reason, you can not complete your film in time for release let us know in advance).

 • We accept all machinima made between festival seasons.
 This means that you can enter a machinima completed any time after the previous season or create something new just for the festival.
 This means July 1 or later.

 * YouTube is the platform used by SimsFilmFest.
 You are welcomed to also upload anywhere else you wish, as long as it’s an accessible platform.